Overview

 Conclusion

 Emotions are valuable.
-It is the messenger of personal truths and the difference between a fulfilling life and a robotic existence without joy.
-Don’t try to get rid of emotions, rather create an environment where emotional people can express and manage their emotions more functionally.
+It is the messenger of personal truths, the difference between a fulfilling life and a robotic existence devoid of joy.
+Don’t try to eliminate emotions; instead, create an environment where emotional people can express and manage their emotions more effectively.